dannybowers45/wiki-slackbot/README.md

 - **Citations**: All answers include Wikipedia sources with clickable links
 - **Web Logs**: View all Q&A interactions at `/logs`
+- **Context Memory (limited)**: Ask follow up questions and the bot will have context from the previous answer

 ## API Endpoints